xeaone/element/README.md

 		- `es` Enables ES6 module and template string re-writes uses XHR
 		- `esm` Enables ES6 module re-writes uses XHR (Note: default export/import only)
 		- `est` Enables ES6 template string re-writes uses XHR (Note: Any backtick will be re-writen)
-	- `loads: Array<Object, String>` Adds load objects or strings such as non route components
+	- `loads: Array` Adds load objects or strings such as non route components
 		- `load: Object, String`
 			- `url: String` Path to file resources
 			- `type: String` If not defined uses the default type
 - `setup: Function`
 	- `options: Object` Accepts the above options
 - `load: Function`
+	- `load: Object, String`
+		- `url: String` Path to file resources
+		- `type: String` If not defined uses the default type
+- `on: EventEmitter`
+	- `setup`

 ### Oxe.keeper
 Keeper is an auth module.
 It can handle the sign-in, sigh-out, Fetcher request, and Router changes.